Cucuteanu-Tudor-912/Cucuteanu-Tudor-912/README.md

 - 🔭 I’m currently working on a [Counter-Strike item journal](https://github.com/Bogzx/CS-Weekly-Item-Journal)

-- 🐧 I’m currently learning Three.js and Regex
+- 🐧 I’m currently learning Rust and Regex

 - ❓ Ask me about anything about the OSI model